The $375 billion Europe wants to invest but doesn't have

+BRUSSELS (The story published on November 16th has been refiled to remove garble from 5th to last paragraph)

-BRUSSELS New European Commission President Jean-Claude Juncker is preparing a 300 billion euro ($375 billion) investment plan he will present as a cornerstone of efforts to revive an ailing economy.
+New European Commission President Jean-Claude Juncker is preparing a 300 billion euro (240 billion pounds) investment plan he will present as a cornerstone of efforts to revive an ailing economy.

 But history suggests the programme risks becoming an exercise in financial engineering rather than a conduit for the new money the region needs to help boost output and create jobs.